 Heading north, Mid-Beach is a great alternative in Miami Beach for those that like a more chill vibe.
 The popular beach features the happening Collins Waterfront and the raised boardwalk running the length of Collins Avenue from 23rd Street to 46th Street.

-While the vibe here is more relaxed, that doesn’t mean those that frequent Mid-Beach don’t know how to have fun.
+While the vibe here is more relaxed, that doesn’t mean those who frequent Mid-Beach don’t know how to have fun.
 Beyond the beautiful sands and refreshing waters, essentially the same as South Beach’s, are an array of upscale beach clubs featuring a trendy lounge atmosphere from morning until the early hours.

 The laid-back atmosphere around Mid-Beach suits those that prefer to kick back on their Miami Beach vacation.
 While for a little action away from the soft sands, you can find plenty of clubs along the picturesque boardwalk.
 You’ll also find a slew of great places to stay at lower prices than you’ll find further south.

 Haulover Beach Park